vktr274/pix2pix-maps/README.md

 ### Training 8

 Since the previous trainings confirmed that using `extract_patches` leads to better results, we continued using it in the next training.
-To confirm that the larger receptive field size has a positive impact on the generated images after fixing the receptive field size issue, we trained the model for 200 epochs with batch size set to 1.
-We set the PatchGAN model's patch size to 286.
+To confirm that the larger receptive field size has a positive impact on the generated images after fixing the receptive field size issue, we trained the model for 200 epochs with batch size set to 1 and the PatchGAN model's patch size to 286.
 The generated images during training looked more detailed than the images that were only resized and the largest patch size led to the best results so far.
 The training lasted 16 hours and 55 minutes.

 The notebook for this training can be found in [`src/pix2pix-b1-rf286-e200-patches.ipynb`](./src/pix2pix-b1-rf286-e200-patches.ipynb).